Florin Andone: Early career

-Born in Botoșani, Andone moved to Vinaròs in the Valencian Community in 2005, aged 12, to join his mother after his father died in a car accident.
+Born in Joldești, Botoșani County, Andone moved to Vinaròs in the Valencian Community in 2005, aged 12, to join his mother after his father died in a car accident.
 He immediately joined Vinaròs CF's youth setup, and in 2008 moved to Castellón.

 Andone made his senior debut on 16 January 2011, coming on as a late substitute for Pau Franch in a 1–1 away draw against Orihuela in the Segunda División B championship.
 He appeared in three further matches for the club, which eventually suffered relegation.

 On 2 June 2011, Andone joined Villarreal, returning to youth football.
 He also appeared with the C-team during the campaign, with the side in Tercera División.

 On 15 August 2013, Andone was loaned to the third level's Atlético Baleares, in a season-long deal.
 He finished the campaign with 12 goals in 34 matches, with the Balearic outfit being one point shy of the play-offs.